hyunghunny/DIoTY/README.md

 Followings are the prerequistes:

-- Arduino starter kit for redboard
+- sparkfun Arduino starter kit for redboard (https://www.sparkfun.com/products/12789)
 - Node.js
 - MySQL (it will be replaced to MongoDB soon)
-- RESTful Web APIs
+- How to design or invoke RESTful Web APIs
-- HTML5
+- HTML5 basic

 The steps to make it works will be released soon.
 (But, the content will be written in korean.)
 Please check it out at the slideshare: http://www.slideshare.net/ChoHyunghun/